Basketball Defense Drills

 Box-Out and Rebound

 After any contested shot, every defender finds their matchup, makes contact below the elbows, and seals the rebound.
-Two minutes of live shell with box-out on every shot.
-Benchmark: defense secures at least 70 percent of available rebounds.
-Cue: "find a body, then find the ball."
-Common error: defenders watch the flight of the ball.
-Fix: require contact (hand on the offensive player's hip) before turning to look for the ball.
+Run it as two minutes of live shell with a box-out on every shot.

 Solo and At-Home Defense Drills